joellacarman/joellacarman.github.io/_posts/2019-06-26-g20-photo-illustration.markdown

 I created the lead art for Kevin Liptak's story [Trump's G20 orbits around Xi, Putin, and other world leaders](https://www.cnn.com/2019/06/26/politics/donald-trump-xi-jinping-vladimir-putin-g20-meetings/index.html).

-I followed the establish style closely and turned the job around in about 2 hours.
-Had it been a more complicated idea I would have tried to come up with a few sketched concepts first.
+This piece follows an established style and I was able to turn it around in a few hours.

 [![](/assets/trump-putin-xi.jpg)](https://www.cnn.com/2019/06/26/politics/donald-trump-xi-jinping-vladimir-putin-g20-meetings/index.html)